 - A more formal reception or an evening at a club; or

 - A party with an open bar at an event space.

 3. SHSAA Role in the Class Specific Program:

-(c) Provide the financial backstop.
+(d) Provide the financial backstop.
 SHSAA plans to establish Class Reunion Accounts which the Association will help seed (amounts will be determined in collaboration with the Reunions Committee to ensure that resources are allocated fairly).
-These Accounts will be used by the Association to help each Class fund their Class Specific Program.
+These accounts will be used by the Association to help each Class fund their Class-Specific Program.
 Once the expenses of the current event are met, proceeds from any Class Event will go to replenish their respective Restricted Reunion Account.